List of people with locked-in syndrome: Tony Nicklinson

 Tony Nicklinson was born on 2 April 1954.
 Nicklinson was a rugby union player and a successful civil engineer.
 At 58 years old he was paralyzed from the neck down after having a stroke in 2005.
 He was not able to speak or move any parts of his body apart from his head and eyes.
 He had spent two-and-a-half years undergoing therapy in a hospital before moving home in a wheelchair to be cared for by his wife, Jane, and his two teenage daughters Lauren and Beth.
 He described his life as a "living nightmare".

 Nicklinson attempted to seek a landmark ruling in the British courts which would have allowed him the right to an assisted death, but he lost the case in the High Court.
 He died on 20 August 2012 at his home in Melksham, Wiltshire by refusing food.
 His family continued his case after his death, before it was ultimately rejected in the Supreme Court.

 Gary Parkinson

 In 2010, former Premiership footballer Gary Parkinson had a massive stroke and was later diagnosed with locked-in syndrome.
-This, however, has not ended his career in football, as he is now part of Middlesbrough F.C.'s scouting analysis team, watching potential players on DVD and relaying the verdict to the Middlesbrough manager Tony Mowbray solely through blinking.
+This, however, has not ended his career in football, as he is now part of Middlesbrough F.C.'s scouting analysis team, watching potential players on DVD and relaying the verdict to the Middlesbrough manager Tony Mowbray through blinking.